Arbogaste/react-as-me/README.md

-## This is my public portfolio.
+## This WAS my public portfolio.
-The purpose of the Web App is creating a semi-professional full app in ReactJS and deploy it on a AWS Server.
+The purpose of the Web App WAS creating a semi-professional full app in ReactJS and deploy it on a AWS Server.
-All future features will be documentated as possible, the aim is to re-use many parts of this project in other services.
-The contents of the website are about my professional life, my hobbies and my point of views.
+I closed this repo as I stopped losing my time with ReactJS, anyway free to use it.

 # Getting Started with Create React App